wp-plugins/widget-manager-light/readme.txt

 == Description ==

+Updating to version 1.3 - See the Change log tab.

 Every widget can now be display on or hidden from one or few pages.
 Display relevent content on your pages, posts, categories, tags, archives, custom post types, custom taxonomies, page templates, WordPress service pages, etc..

 This plugin works with all widgedets - WordPress default and any custom added widget.